 If you wish to study abroad, the placement will be arranged via the University exchange programme.

-Students enrolling on our March in 2021, who hold a first-class honours degree, may have the opportunity to secure an annual £1,000 scholarship.
+Students enrolling on our Master of Architecture in 2023, who hold a first-class honours degree, may have the opportunity to secure an annual £1,000 scholarship.
 This scholarship is subject to conditions, including successful progression between each academic year.